Esther Beach Park

 RESTROOMS

-Water quality testing is performed Memorial Day through Labor Day by Public Health Madison & Dane County.
-Results are posted on this page with "OK" or "CLOSED."
+Public Health Madison & Dane County performs lake water quality testing from Memorial Day through Labor Day.
+Results are automatically posted on this page with "OK" or "CLOSED."
 If CLOSED, the beach area and park remain open but the water is closed for swimming.
-Please do not go in the water.
+If OK, the water quality is approved for swimming, however, it does not mean a lifeguard is on duty.

 RULES